lyonscode/lyonscode.github.io/_posts/2025-09-03-tryhackme-tshark-challenge-i-teamwork-write-up.md

 ![](/assets/img/uploads/tshark-r-teamwork.pcap.png)

-A simple `tshark -r teamwork.pcap` pours the contents out for us, but as there are almost 800 packets in this capture, it's better if we can use some of TShark's filters to better find what we're seeking.
+A simple `tshark -r teamwork.pcap` pours the contents out for us, but as there are almost 800 packets in this capture, it's better if we can use some of TShark's filters to find what we're seeking.

 For a more refined search, we can use `tshark -r teamwork.pcap -T fields -e http.request.full_uri | awk NF | sort -r | uniq -c | sort -r`.
 This command breaks down as follows: